 The party's journal the Socialist Standard has been produced monthly since 1904.
-It includes lively articles giving socialist views on current events, reviews, party news and the Free Lunch cartoon.
+It includes lively articles giving socialist views on current events, reviews and party news.
 Subscriptions can be set up at www.worldsocialism.org/spgb/subscriptions

 The party's website spgb.net has many pages about party theory, including back issues of the Socialist Standard, videos and recordings of talks.